patternfly/training-scenarios/react-components/select/step5.md

-Another customization option, available for all variants, is custom display and data for the `Select` options.
+Custom display and custom data can be used to customize the `select` options.
+These are also available for all variants.

 Begin with customizing the data.

-To change what data is passed around, and back to you on selection, implement a class that contains any data you wish to persist and a `toString` function, which converts the data in the structure to a string format.
+To change what data is passed around, and passed back on selection, implement a class that contains any data you wish to persist and a `toString` function, which converts the data in the structure to a string format.
 This allows the component to internally compare options for filtering, and gives some limited customization for the option's display.

 1) **Add a `CustomDataState` class.**